 The Craven Law Library was established in mid-1997 in the former J. & W. Bateman warehouse complex in Fremantle's historic west end.
 It was renamed the Craven Law Library in 2003 to commemorate the Foundation Dean of the Law School, Professor Greg Craven.
-The Library is located in the heart of the Law School and plays an important role in UNDA law students’ lives.
+The Library is located in the heart of the Law School and plays an important role in Notre Dame law students’ lives.

-The print collection, in excess of 40,000 volumes supports learning and teaching with current texts as well as containing strengths in historic primary materials and older monographs.
+The print collection, in excess of 30,000 volumes supports learning and teaching with current texts as well as containing strengths in historic primary materials and older monographs.

-Moys Classification - the collection is classified according to the Moys Classification Scheme.
+The law collection is classified according to the Moys Classification Scheme.

 Legal Research Skills Training - Library staff work with academics in the School of Law to provide legal research training equipping students with skills to access online and print resources.

 Law Subject Guide - the Law Subject Guide has links to Law Library collections, with specialist topic guides is designed as a starting point for users of the collection.